Computer science MSc curriculum structure

 You’ll learn to:

-• Develop business strategies to take advantage of opportunities
+• Develop business strategy to take advantage of that opportunity

 • Critically consider key operational issues